jheel-sharma23/Mock_ecomcart-Nexora-/DELIVERABLES.md

 **Important:** Update `API_URL` in `App.jsx` to point to Heroku backend URL.

-## 📸 Recommended Screenshots

-Take screenshots and add them to a `screenshots/` folder:

 1. **Product Catalog View** - Show the main product grid
 2. **Product Detail Modal** - Show the modal when clicking a product